razaullahsajid/Swift-Project-For-Beginners/README.md

-# Swift-Project-For-Beginners
+# Swift-For-Beginners Project
-I am learning iOS App Development and doing practice on Swift language which is used for iOS Developing.
-So, here I uploads those projects that I am making during journey of my developing
+I'm practicing the Swift language, which is used in iOS development, as I study iOS app development.
+Thus, I've uploaded the projects I've been working on throughout my development.